aesagtekin/aesagtekin.github.io/_pages/research.md

 ---

+# • Fitting RNNs to spikes with variational generalised teacher forcing

+Ongoing project.
+Supervised by Matthijs Pals and Jakob Macke.

+---

 # • Single-compartment model of a pyramidal neuron, fitted to recordings with current and conductance injection

 Anton V. Chizhov, Dmitry V. Amakhin, A. Erdem Sagtekin & Mathieu Desroches.